openforcefield/qca-dataset-submission/submissions/2024-10-11-MLPepper-RECAP-Optimized-Fragments-Add-Iodines-v1.0/README.md

 - `dataset.json.bz2`: The basic dataset ready for submission.
 - `dataset.pdf`: A pdf file containing molecule 2D structures.
 - `dataset.smi`: SMILES for every molecule in the submission.
+- `dataset_mlpepper.smi`: SMILES of the original dataset to generate the Iodines

 ### Metadata